Job Hunting - Member Advice

 The Hewlett-Packard Alumni Association is operated by former

 employees who volunteer their time.
-Not officially endorsed or
+Not endorsed or supported by HPI or